-So… you married a man with kids.
+So… you married a person with kids.
 Now what?!
+Blended Family Marriage Tips!

 On the flip side, maybe while you were dating you had a front row seat to the blended family chaos.
 You saw exactly what the situation at hand was, and felt confident you could handle it.
 Or maybe you didn’t think you could handle it, but hoped it would get better with time.